 This report, including, without limitation, statements under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations," includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Our forward-looking statements include, but are not limited to, statements regarding our or our management team's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-The words "anticipate," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
 Forward-looking statements in this report may include, for example, statements about:

-- · our ability to select an appropriate target business or businesses; - our ability to complete our initial business combination; - our expectations around the performance of the prospective target business; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses; - our ability to consummate an initial business combination due to the uncertainty resulting from the COVID-19 pandemic and other events (such as terrorist attacks, natural disasters or a significant outbreak of other infectious diseases); - the ability of our officers and directors to generate a number of potential business combination opportunities; - our public securities' potential liquidity and trading; - · the lack of a market for our securities; - the use of proceeds not held in the trust account or available to us from interest income on the trust account balance; - · the trust account not being subject to claims of third parties; or - · our financial performance.
+- our ability to select an appropriate target business or businesses; - our ability to complete the Business Combination (as defined herein); - · our expectations around the performance of the prospective target business; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors following the Business Combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving the Business Combination: - our potential ability to obtain additional financing to complete the Business Combination; - our pool of prospective target businesses; - our ability to consummate an initial business combination due to the uncertainty resulting from the COVID-19 pandemic and other events (such as terrorist attacks, natural disasters or a significant outbreak of other infectious diseases); - · the ability of our officers and directors to generate a number of potential business combination opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the use of proceeds not held in the trust account or available to us from interest income on the trust account balance; the Company's ability to continue as a going concern; - the Company's ability to continue as a going concern; - · the trust account not being subject to claims of third parties; or - · our financial performance.